Healthy Homes Assessment Paremata

 What We Do

-As building inspectors we handle all components associated with specialist house inspects.
-We’re there to make sure you make the right decision when purchasing your next property.
+As building inspectors we deal with all the issues of specialist home Inspections.
+We’re here to make sure that you make the correct choice when it comes to buying your next home.

-We value your money and conduct detailed examinations to make sure you don’t get any unexpected or expensive unpleasant surprises, so you can relax and focus on the exciting aspects of owning or purchasing the home.
+We consider your investment to be a serious one and conduct comprehensive examinations to ensure that you don’t be faced with any costly or unexpected surprises meaning you are able to relax and focus on the exciting aspects of buying or owning an home.

-We specialise in a variety of services to ensure you are fully aware of the state of any property you could be looking to purchase or sell along with other solutions.
+We offer a wide range of solutions to make sure that you are fully updated on the condition of any property you could be looking to purchase or sell and also other services.

-We have a systematic approach to your inspection of your home and the most up-to-date software technology with digital photos embedded into your Report, you can actually see any issues that could be identified.
-Thanks to our detailed report, it is no wonder we get so many clients recommending our service to family members and acquaintances.
+We have a systematic approach to your inspection of your home and the latest in technology for software with digital photos embedded into the report, you are able to actually see any problems that might be identified.
+Thanks to our comprehensive reporting it’s easy to understand why we have so many customers who recommend our services to their family and acquaintances.

 Get in Touch - Have Peace of Mind